Este artículo está también disponible en / This post is also available in: Spanish

 Additionally, IDB Invest complemented the financing with technical assistance services to support HMB in the development of a sustainable financial strategy that seeks to promote the use of financial solutions for its social and green loan portfolio.

 IDB Invest is a leader in innovative financial solutions

 At IDB Invest, we are promoting financial innovations through structured instruments, bonds, equity and mixed capital investments, together with advice and mobilization of third parties that help close the financing gaps in the housing segment.
 In this sense, we seek to generate investments that impact the countries we serve and that are sustainable, inclusive and replicable.

 The participation of the private sector will be fundamental, in combination with public entities, to find the different ways to promote construction with a gender perspective and sustainable and facilitate financing so that more people can acquire their homes.
 We hope that these financial innovations will increase your interest so that we can expand the financing offer and close this important gap.

 Interested in this topic?
 Register for the 2022 Housing Forum of the IDB Group

-If you want to learn more about the challenges of the housing sector in LAC, and specifically about the important role played by financial innovation, you cannot miss the panel Innovation in financial products that facilitate closing the housing gap at the IDB Group’s 2022 Housing Forum.
-There is no cost to attend, it is open to public (prior registration) for everyone interested in the future of the housing sector in the region, and it can be done online through our broadcast platform, and live social networks.
-Sign up here:
+If you want to learn more about the challenges of the housing sector in LAC, and specifically about the important role played by financial innovation, you cannot miss the recording of the panel Innovation in financial products that facilitate closing the housing gap of the the IDB Group’s 2022 Housing Forum that took place in Washington DC on September 29th and 30th.
+You can access the video (in Spanish) here: